briannicholls/esp-frontend/README.md

 # Installation

+First, download or clone this repo.

 [If you have Node.js installed,](https://nodejs.org/en/download/package-manager/) you can run the game locally at `http://localhost:3000/`.
-Navigate to the root folder in your terminal where you will see the file `index.js`, and run `node index.js`.
+Navigate to the root folder in your terminal, where you will see the file `index.js`, then run `node index.js`.

 Alternatively, if you just want to play the game, you may open `../public/index.html`  in a browser.
 It's just Javascript!